Wates Group: Fatal fall

 In September 2004, Wates Construction entered a guilty plea to a charge of breaching Section 3(1) of the Health and Safety at Work etc. Act 1974 and was fined £150,000 plus £14,769 costs.
 A subcontractor fell through a skylight at the Royal Artillery Museum, landing 11 metres below, on a concrete floor.
 The victim died of his injuries four days later.
 Before the June 2000 incident, Wates had agreed with subcontractors that more protection was required around the skylight but did not suspend construction.

 Salisbury roof

 In 1997, Wates built a retail warehouse in Salisbury for Waitrose under a design–build contract.
 The defective roof collapsed in 2002; claims were made against Wates, and they in turn issued proceedings against their subcontract designer.
 It emerged Wates had deviated from the original drawings and allegations against inadequate design, were in fact allegations concerned with workmanship.
-Wates agreed to pay costs to the designer, but only on a standard, not the potentially more expensive indemnity basis.
-Judge Coulson found Wates should have realised their action against the designer had no merit and abandoned them sooner.
+Wates agreed to pay costs to the designer, on a standard basis, not the potentially more expensive indemnity basis.
+Judge Coulson found Wates should have realised their action against the designer had no merit and abandoned it sooner.
 Wates was ordered to pay costs on an indemnity basis for that latter part of the case.

-Domain name disputes

-In October 2015, Wate recovered registration of domain name wates-construction.co.uk from Nominet.
-It had been abusively registered by a third party.
-In December 2018, Wates recovered registration of domain name watesconstruction.co.uk from Nominet.
-It had also been abusively registered by a third party.